Sign In Register

 Is Morrow a Good Place to Live?

-Based on current data, Morrow receives an overall livability score of 3.0 out of 5.0, earning a grade of B. Key strengths include low unemployment, affordable housing.
-Areas to be aware of include an elevated poverty rate.
-Morrow offers a solid quality of life with a good balance of affordability, safety, and opportunity.
+Based on current data, Morrow receives an overall livability score of 2.5 out of 5.0, earning a grade of C+.
+Key strengths include low unemployment, affordable housing, abundant sunshine.
+Areas to be aware of include elevated crime rates, an elevated poverty rate.
+Morrow has some notable strengths but also faces challenges that prospective residents should consider.

 Economy & Jobs